Managing ZooKeeper hosts

 -

-host_specs: Array with settings for the new hosts.
-One array element contains settings for a single host and the cluster must have at least three ZooKeeper hosts.An array element has the following structure:
+host_specs: Array of settings for the new hosts.
+Each array element contains settings for a single host and the cluster must have at least three ZooKeeper hosts.An array element has the following structure:

 -

 convert_tables_to_replicated: Converting non-replicated tables to replicated ones,trueorfalse.
-Non-replicated MergeTree tables will be automatically converted to replicated ones based on ReplicatedMergeTree .Warning
+This will automatically convert MergeTree tables to ReplicatedMergeTree ones.Warning

 Once this option is enabled, you cannot disable it.